gscano/buffer_handle/README.md

 ##### Coding style

 The following coding style has been adopted for template parameters and arguments.
-As their number can be quite important and also because some functions take references to variables in order to store some of its configuration, it is often convenient to define an associated [functor](#structure-layout).
+As their number can be quite important and also because some functions take references to variables in order to store some of its *configuration*, it is often convenient to define an associated [functor](#structure-layout).

 ###### Function signature